 All visits to UHS are confidential.
 UHS will not share any information about the fact or nature of a patient's visit to UHS without the patient's permission.
-Notification of others, including friends, parents, supervisors, and University administrators and faculty, is considered the patient's responsibility unless the condition is serious and the patient is unable to assume responsibility for informing others.
-Parental notification and consent will be obtained for patients under age 18.
+Notification of others, including friends, parents/guardians, supervisors, and University administrators and faculty, is considered the patient's responsibility unless the condition is life-threatening and the patient is unable to assume responsibility for informing others.
+Parental notification and consent will be obtained for patients under age 18 as required by law.

 At UHS, patients are treated with respect, dignity, and privacy in a caring and considerate manner.
 Patients are assured of confidentiality regarding their care and records and have a right to approve or refuse the release of their records, except when required by law or in a life-threatening situation.
 Patients are responsible for being honest, discussing their concerns openly, acting in a considerate and cooperative manner, and following through with agreed-upon care.
 To assure our patients are treated in a manner recognizing their basic human rights, the University Health Service has established a listing of Patient Rights and Responsibilities.